 San Jose, CA

 Sky High Sports turns off the music, dims the lights and dials down the distractions on Tuesdays from 3-6 p.m. for the comfort of guests.
 Jump sessions for kids with special needs and their families is a passion project for Sky High founder Jerry Raymond.
 The father of a special needs son, Jerry has witnessed how jumping can help improve motor and sensory skills, social interaction and overall fitness for kids and young adults on the Autism spectrum as well as young people with Down Syndrome, Muscular Dystrophy and other disorders.
 During special jump sessions, each jumper is $5 from 3pm until 6pm with one parent or therapist free.
 Family members who jump are also just $5.

 2880 Mead Ave.

 Santa Clara, CA

 Fiddleheads Outdoor Social Skills Playgroup, Various locations

 With the goal of taking the stigma out of therapy, Fiddleheads offers a nature immersion after-school program that brings a small group of children together with the guidance of licensed therapists and interns.
 The classes blend sensory activities, hiking, storytelling, drama, self-awareness and social skills in a relaxed, outdoor environment.
-Class sessions run for ten weeks starting in September, January and April and there is financial aid available for those who need it.
+Class sessions run in winter, spring and summer, and there is financial aid available for those who need it.

-Locations in Oakland, Berkeley, Mill Valley, San Francisco and Petaluma
+Locations in Oakland, Berkeley, Richmond, Marin, Orinda, San Francisco and Petaluma

 AcroSports, San Francisco